nadiamariduena/react-mern-21-frontend/README.md

 <br>
 <br>

-## THE FOLLOWING is going to mimic (the cart) when the client is ready to pay, mimic because once we will have the backend it will be made depending of what the client had clicked on and not this.
+## THE FOLLOWING is going to mimic (the cart) when the client is ready to pay, mimic because once we will have the backend it will be made depending of what the client had put in the basket/cart

 - lets add the first block of components